Passages Ventura

 Passages Ventura - Port Hueneme, CA

-Passages Ventura is a mental health and addiction rehab center located at 224 East Clara Street in the 93041 zip code in Port Hueneme, CA. It is operated by a private for-profit organization.
-Passages Ventura provides prescribes suboxone, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Passages Ventura include cognitive behavioral therapy, substance use counseling approach and DBT.
-Passages Ventura also specializes in detox services and offers residential benzodiazepines detox, inpatient opioid detoxification and methamphetamines detoxification.
-Passages Ventura provides residential detox, 30 day inpatient rehab and long term rehab.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detox services and residential substance use treatment.
+Passages Ventura is a mental health and addiction treatment facility located at 224 East Clara Street in the 93041 zip code in Port Hueneme, CA. It is operated by a private for-profit organization.
+Passages Ventura provides naltrexone administration, relapse prevention from naltrexone and prescribes suboxone.
+Some of the treatment approaches used by Passages Ventura include DBT, counseling for substance abuse and relapse prevention.
+Passages Ventura also specializes in detox services and offers inpatient opioid detoxification, cocaine detox and inpatient alcohol detoxification.
+Passages Ventura provides residential detoxification, 30 day inpatient rehab and long-term rehab.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, residential treatment for substance abuse and inpatient detox.

 Address: 224 East Clara Street, Port Hueneme, CA 93041